eclipse/mita/website/site/content/platforms/cgw.md

 Using REST you can easily talk to servers over HTTP.
 REST defines a stateless interface with a simple URL scheme.
 Normally a REST server consists of a versioned endpoint like `http://api.github.com/v3` which then provides different resources, for example `api.github.com/v3/repos/eclipse/mita/branches` and `/repos/eclipse/mita/issues`.

 Currently only writing some content types and POST method is supported.
-There is a special resource available for BCX for talking to the Bosch IoT Cloud, `BcxHttpRestClient`.

 #### Example